 The term “watering hole attack” refers to a strategy used while running targeted attacks campaigns where APT distribution is done using a trusted website which is usually visited by company employees or a target entity.
 Please, consider the following example:

-A hydro-electric company is headquartered in a particular Spanish region.
+A hydro-electric company is headquartered in a particular european region.
 In this region several regional newspapers are published daily.
 Usually, employees of that office block visit the online edition of those newspapers every day.
 Actually, this behavior was detected by a group of people aiming at stealing business strategic information while gathering information process.

 So attackers analyze those newspapers looking for vulnerabilities and detect the possibility of injecting a malicious code in those web ads shown to every visitor in one of the newspapers.
 Consequently, they take advantage of this vulnerability to introduce a script detecting visitor’s origin and if the proxy IP used is the same as the hydro-electric company’s one, they run an exploit in their browser.

 In many occasions, security measures adopted by companies – at engineering and employees training level – make difficult to carry out an intrusion using conventional models such as vulnerabilities exploitation in external elements or spear phishing campaigns.
 In these cases, it could be easier and more effective to compromise a third-party web which is often visited by employees and therefore, use it a as a means of APT distribution.

 In these scenarios the agents expecting to introduce APT in the target company, carry out a deep study about workers’ routines, pinpointing key websites due to frequency of use and trust.
 Once the potential target webs are analyzed, it is time to start looking for vulnerabilities which exploitation enables the introduction of malicious code which shall be run by visitors.